-Determined Admission Arrangements for Eden Girls' School, Slough for 2023/24
+Determined Admission Arrangements for Eden Girls' School, Slough for 2024/25

 Eden Girls' School is part of Star Academies.
-As an 11-18 progressive, inclusive and outstanding Muslim faith school, all applications will be considered equally without reference to faith.
+As an 11-18 progressive and inclusive Muslim faith school, all applications will be considered equally without reference to faith.

 Year 7 Admission for Eden Girls' School